 If any of the other options are active and a Drawing Guide exists, paint, smudge, and erase strokes made with that method will always be Assisted.
 These will snap to the guide, even if the current layer is not Assisted.

 Advanced Feature Gestures

 Choose your favorite method to invoke the Eyedropper.
-On Tap Modify Button or Apple Pencil double-tap, the Eyedropper will invoke in the same place you last marked the canvas.
+On Tap Modify Button or Apple Pencil double-tap, the Eyedropper invokes in the same place you last marked the canvas.
 From there you can drag it to your desired location.
-With all methods, the Eyedropper will dismiss as soon as you lift Pencil or finger from the canvas.
+With all methods, the Eyedropper will dismiss as soon as you lift your Pencil or finger from the canvas.

 Learn more about Eyedropper.